8 Package metadata

 and it takes care of the details.

-A good title and description are important, especially if you plan to release your package to CRAN, because they appear on the CRAN download page as follows:
+A good title and description are important, especially if you plan to release your package to CRAN, because they appear on the package’s CRAN landing page as shown in Figure 9.1:

 and Description